 Gauges, face piercings and home-made clothing; Gabrielle embodies the meaning of art.
 She started wearing gauges at the age of 14 during her freshman year of high school.
-She wasn’t for sure why she wanted them, but, just like everything else in her life, the truth revealed its self.
+She wasn’t for sure why she wanted them, but, just like everything else in her life, the truth revealed itself.

 From a dark past to a bright future, Gabrielle’s art informs and heals all.
 Her art is a mixture of her life and other women’s lives she’s encountered.

 A people person in the art world, but a secluded person when it comes to her personal life.
 She doesn’t trust many, but she knows her art will always have her back.

 Ethiopian.
 Jamaican.
 American.